Vietnam national football team results (unofficial matches): Results

+1980s

+In 1983, Vietnam went on a several months tour in Hungary et Soviet Union.

 1990s

 1992

-In 1992, Vietnam went on a training camp in India.
+In August 1992, Vietnam went on a training camp in India.
 None of the results of the games were recorded.

 1995

 In summer 1995, Vietnam went to a training camp in Germany and Switzerland to prepare for the 1995 SEA Games.
 Only the matches against SC Freiburg and Wiesendangen are known.

 1996

 In July 1996, Vietnam went to Germany and Switzerland for a nine-weeks training camp to prepare for the 1996 AFF Championship.
 Some of the results in Germany are known.

 1997

-In April 1997, Vietnam went on a training camp in Tashkent, Uzbekistan.
+In April 1997, Vietnam went on a training camp in Uzbekistan to prepare for the 1998 FIFA World Cup qualification.

 1998

 In August 1998, Vietnam went to a 1-month training camp in Austria to prepare for the 1998 AFF Championship.
 Only two games from this trip is known.

 1999

 In July 1999, Vietnam went to a training camp in France and Germany to prepare for the 1999 SEA Games.

 2000s

 2000

 In 2000, Vietnam went for a training camp in France, before returning to Ho Chi Minh City, where they played friendly matches against local teams.